aceeric/desktop-kubernetes/docs/docs/configuration.md

         skip_verify = true
 ```

+With the configuration above, as _Desktop Kubernetes_ is installing `containerd` into each guest, it also configures mirroring at the same time.

 ## The `dns` Section

-The `dns` section configures the External-DNS Add-On. _Desktop Kubernetes_ uses the External-DNS Add-On to watch `Ingress` resources and configure `/etc/hosts` so that when you create an ingress with a host name, the host name is DNS-resolveable.
+The `dns` section configures the External-DNS Add-On. _Desktop Kubernetes_ uses the External-DNS Add-On to watch `Ingress` resources and configure `/etc/hosts` so that when you create an ingress with a host name, the host name is immediately DNS-resolveable.
 This means that after creating an ingress, you can use the address in your browser.

 This requires you to run the included External DNS webhook server.
 See the [External DNS](external-dns.md) section for details.

 | Key | Description |
 |-|-|